kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 But it's absolutely fair for potential employees to insist you know specific frameworks/libraries if you want to work for them.
 So sorry, but you need to learn some specific frameworks/libraries in 2017.

-A developer with at least a year of experience with a given framework is <em>the</em> most employable candidate in 2017.
+A front end web developer with at least a year of experience with a given framework is <em>the</em> most employable candidate in 2017.
 And companies are willing spend money to hire them, and keep them there for as long as possible.

 <h2>Use your unemployed time to learn those frameworks and libraries</h2>
 If you need to ramp up on those frameworks, do just with the current block of free time you have.
 On my first day of unemployment, I went to a Starbucks and went through a ton of online React tutorials.